diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us006/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * a designation
+    * a designation for the vehicle
-    * an informal description
-    * a technical description
     * the attributes of the vehicle

 * Selected data: